Madre de Deus

-Madre de Deus (Mother of God; also called Mãe de Deus and Madre de Dios) was a Portuguese ocean-going Carrack, renowned for her capacious cargo and provisions for long voyages.
+Madre de Deus (Mother of God; also called Mãe de Deus and Madre de Dios, referring to Mary) was a Portuguese ocean-going carrack, renowned for her capacious cargo and provisions for long voyages.
 She was returning from her second voyage East under Captain Fernão de Mendonça Furtado when she was captured by the English during the Battle of Flores in 1592 during the Anglo–Spanish War.
 Her subsequent capture stoked the English appetite for trade with the Far East, then a Portuguese monopoly.

 Description

 Built in Lisbon in 1589, she was 165 ft in length, had a beam of 47 ft, rated 1,600 tons, and could carry 900 tons of cargo.
-She had seven decks, thirty-two guns in addition to other arms, 600 to 700 crew members, a gilded superstructure and a hold filled with treasure.
+She had seven decks, and her draft was 26 ft at her arrival in Dartmouth.
+Her several decks; consisted of a main orlop, three main decks, and a forecastle and a spar deck of two floors each.
+The length of the keel was 100 ft, the main-mast was 121 ft, and its circumference at the partners was just over 10 ft.
+The main-yard was 106 ft long.
+She was armed with thirty-two guns in addition to other arms, with 600 to 700 crew members, a gilded superstructure and a hold filled with treasure.

 Capture

 In 1592, by virtue of the Iberian Union, the Anglo-Portuguese Treaty of 1373 was in abeyance, and as the Anglo–Spanish War was still ongoing, Portuguese shipping was a fair target for the Royal Navy.